Annapolis Bike Map

 Located on the Spa Creek Trail and near Annapolis Transit route, offers programs and classes for children.

-QUIET WATERS PARK (D-3) Visitors can walk, jog or bike on over 6 miles of paved trails winding through hardwood forests and past grassy fields, play at the multi-level childrens’s playground, enjoy the vistas of the South River promenade and scenic overlook, or picnic among 340 acres of beautiful parkland.
+Visitors can walk, jog or bike on over 6 miles of paved trails winding through hardwood forests and past grassy fields, play at the multi-level children's playground, enjoy the vistas of the South River promenade and scenic overlook, or picnic among 340 acres of beautiful parkland.